Terrell Stoglin: 2010–11 season

 Late in the season, Stoglin emerged as a prolific scorer.
 In Maryland's 91–83 loss at Virginia Tech, Stoglin tallied 25 points, including 10–10 from the free-throw line, and six assists in 28 minutes of playing time.
 In the 87–80 victory over NC State, he recorded 25 points, 8–14 from the floor and 9–10 from the free-throw line, and a team season high of nine assists.
-For his effort in those two games, Stolgin was named the ACC Rookie of the Week.
+For his effort in those two games, Stoglin was named the ACC Rookie of the Week.
 After the game, head coach Gary Williams compared him to the previous season's senior point guard and Bob Cousy Award winner, Greivis Vasquez: "It's the great competitor that thinks he can score against anybody."
 The Washington Post noted that Stoglin "put the offense on his shoulders in the second half."

 Stoglin repeated the feat by earning a second consecutive ACC Rookie of the Week recognition after his performance against Florida State and No. 19 North Carolina.
 In the 87–76 loss to North Carolina, he recorded a season-high 28 points on 11–20 shooting.
 It was the most points for a Maryland freshman in a single game since Joe Smith scored 29 points against Saint Louis in the 1994 NCAA tournament.
 In the 78–62 win against Florida State, he tallied 17 points and five assists.
 The Atlantic Coast Sports Media Association named him to the ACC All-Freshman Team.

 2011–12 season

 Stoglin emerged as one of the nation's most prolific scorers in the 2011–12 season.
 While not a complete surprise, his scoring, almost double the next highest scorer on the Terps' roster, has been a welcome asset to a rebuilding Maryland Terrapins squad.

 On February 11, 2012, Stoglin posted derogatory comments about Terps head coach Mark Turgeon, following a game against the Duke Blue Devils in which Stoglin missed 10 of 14 shots, including all six three-point shots attempted.
 During the game, Turgeon removed Stoglin from the lineup in light of his poor shooting performance and disruption of the game's tempo.

 On April 30, 2012, the University of Maryland announced that Stoglin was suspended from the school for a year due to a violation of student-athlete code of conduct.
-Stoglin declared for the 2012 NBA Draft and went undrafted.
+Stoglin declared for the 2012 NBA draft and went undrafted.